You are viewing: 2024/25 version

 • ii.
 A dissertation of at least 8,000 words accompanied by a practical component, as described in the Course Handbook, appropriate to the topic of the dissertation.

-The dissertation must be submitted by noon on the first Friday in August.
+The dissertation must be submitted by noon on Thursday of Week 15 in Trinity term.

 Candidates wishing to opt for V(ii) must apply to their supervisor and to the Course Director for permission to do so according to the procedure in the Course Handbook.

-• 6.
+• 5.
 All assessments must be formatted and submitted according to the specifications given in the Course Handbook for the MSc in Digital Scholarship in the Humanities.
+The assessments must be submitted by uploading them to the University approved online assessment platform.